jaydenslotnick/AERSP424_Project/README.md

-# AERSP424_Project
+# NFL Mock Draft Simulation Code README

-This ReadMe file will outline the direction on how to compile and run the NFL Mock Draft Simulation Code.
+This README file provides instructions on how to compile and run the NFL Mock Draft Simulation Code.

+## Cloning the Repository

-This section will go over how to clone the repository from github into a local file directory of your choice
+Follow these steps to clone the repository from GitHub into a local directory of your choice:

-1. Copy and paste this link into the browser of your choice: https://github.com/jaydenslotnick/AERSP424_Project
+1. Copy and paste this link into your browser: [https://github.com/jaydenslotnick/AERSP424_Project](https://github.com/jaydenslotnick/AERSP424_Project).
-2. Click the "Code" dropdown in the upper right side of te webpage, copy the HTTPS clone URL
+2. Click the "Code" dropdown in the upper right side of the webpage and copy the HTTPS clone URL.
-3. If having trouble with step 2, use this link: https://github.com/jaydenslotnick/AERSP424_Project.git
+   - If you encounter issues with step 2, use this link instead: [https://github.com/jaydenslotnick/AERSP424_Project.git](https://github.com/jaydenslotnick/AERSP424_Project.git).
-4. Navigate to the file directory of your choice to clone the repository
+3. Navigate to the desired file directory on your local machine to clone the repository.
-5. Right click and choose the option "Open Git Bash here."
-Note: if Git Bash is not installed on your device, install it before completing this step.
+4. Right-click and choose the option "Open Git Bash here."
+Note: If Git Bash is not installed on your device, install it before proceeding.
-6. Type git clone followed by the clone link given in step 3.
-Example: "git clone https://github.com/jaydenslotnick/AERSP424_Project.git"
+5. Type `git clone` followed by the clone link obtained in step 2.
+Example: `git clone https://github.com/jaydenslotnick/AERSP424_Project.git`.
-7. Close Git Bash
+6. Close Git Bash.

+## Building the Solution Code with CMAKE

-This section will go over using CMAKE to build the solution code
+Follow these steps to use CMAKE to build the solution code:

-8. Open the folder created named "AERSP424_Project"
+1. Open the folder named "AERSP424_Project" that was created during the cloning process.
-9. Create a new folder called "build" contained in the AERSP_424_Project folder
+2. Create a new folder called "build" within the "AERSP424_Project" folder.
-10. Navigate inside the build folder that you just created
+3. Navigate inside the "build" folder that you just created.
-11. Right click and choose the option "Open Git Bash here"
+4. Right-click and choose the option "Open Git Bash here."
-12. Type "cmake .."
-Note: if CMAKE is not installed on your device, install it before completing this step.
+5. Type `cmake ..` and press Enter.
+Note: If CMAKE is not installed on your device, install it before proceeding with this step.
-13. Navigate to the AERSP_424_Project folder
+6. Navigate back to the "AERSP424_Project" folder.
-14. Copy and paste the following csv files into the build folder: Half_PPR_TopPlayers.csv, NFL_TopPlayers.csv, PPR_TopPlayers.csv
+7. Copy and paste the following CSV files into the "build" folder: `Half_PPR_TopPlayers.csv`, `NFL_TopPlayers.csv`, `PPR_TopPlayers.csv`.
-15. Open the Fantasy_Football_Mock_Draft_Simulator.sln file that is located inside the build folder
+8. Open the `Fantasy_Football_Mock_Draft_Simulator.sln` file located inside the "build" folder.
-16. Right click on "main" and then click on "Set as Startup Project"
+9. Right-click on "main" and select "Set as Startup Project."
-17. Click on Build, then Build Solution
+10. Click on "Build," then select "Build Solution."
-18. Click the green run arrow
+11. Click the green run arrow.

-The code should now be compiled and ready to run!
+Your code should now be compiled and ready to run!